PROS / At a generous 18 inches, the cutting radius of this Toro gas trimmer is the best of any of the models we tested.

 This is one of the best weed whackers in our product lineup as far as anti-vibration technology, coming in as the second best in a field of 10 products.
 This is a significant asset for you as a homeowner since heavily vibrating tools such as string trimmers and leaf blowers can cause painful muscle stress and fatigue.

-The Toro Gas Trimmer uses many of the popular features you’ve come to know and expect from a weed eater.
-You tap the head on the ground to release more spool, for example.
-The trimmer also has a black plastic debris shield to keep leaves, mud and grass clippings far away from your face and clothing.
-All this is improved by a trigger control to open the throttle and start the nylon string spinning.
+The Toro yard trimmer has many of the popular features you expect from a weed eater.
+You firmly tap the head on the ground to release more string.
+The trimmer also has a black plastic debris shield to keep leaves, mud and grass clippings from flying around and getting onto your face, body and clothing.

 The string feed has a capacity of 25 feet, which is the most of the gas trimmers we tested.
 This means more time in the yard and less time in the garage looking for a refill.
 The string itself is nearly an inch thick, adding to the strength of the weed whacker’s cutting ability.